1. cuObjClient API Specification#

 • Multiple callbacks may be invoked for large requests.

-• The callback may be called from a different thread than the caller.
+• The callback may be called from a thread other than the caller thread.

 • The callback must communicate with cuObjServer using the RDMA descriptor information.